HTTPS with SSL Encryption Mainly Protects Your Visitors, Not Your Website

 The main aim of this is to encrypt data in transit and secure any data that is entered on your site.
 This can be information entered for logins, or payment transaction details, such as usernames and credit card details.
 It can also be any information entered on a form on your site.

-Therefore, if you have a website where you require users to enter any kind of information on your site, it is important that you ensure your site is secure.
-And the HTTPS protocol will replace the old, non secure HTTP one in your site’s address bar.
+Therefore, if you have a website where you require users to enter any kind of information on your site – and especially credit cards for online payments – it is important that you ensure your site is secure and protected by SSL encryption.
+And the HTTPS protocol will replace the old, non-secure HTTP one in your site’s address bar.

 How SSL works